-- 2. If the road is opened for some distance beyond the intersection and/or there are significant origin/destination points beyond the intersection, the ROAD CLOSED and DETOUR signs on Type III Barricades may be located at the edge of the traveled way. - 3.
-A Route Sign Directional assembly may be placed on the far left corner of the intersection to augment or replace the one shown on the near right corner. - 4.
-Flashing warning lights and/or flags may be used to call attention to the advance warning signs. - 5.
-Cardinal direction plaques may be used with route signs.
+- 3. If the road is closed a short distance beyond the intersection and there are few origin/destination points beyond (for example, a few residences), the ROAD CLOSED and DETOUR sign may be placed on a Type III Barricade placed in the center of the roadway. - 4.
+A Route Marker Directional assembly may be placed on the far left corner of the intersection to augment or replace the one shown on the near right corner. - 5.
+Flashing warning lights and/or flags may be used to call attention to the advance warning signs.